Top 5 Fitness Trends

 5. Sports Psychology Training The mind is as much a part of excelling in sports as the body.
 Many elite athletes have used sports psychology techniques for years to get a mental edge over the competition and improve their focus.

 Now those techniques are being adopted by recreational athletes seeking to use their minds to reach their fitness goals.
 Do these fitness trends motivate you to go more in-depth and study them closer?
-Consider taking a look into Fremont College’s associate’s degree in sports and rehabilitation therapy.
+Consider taking a look into Fremont University’s associate’s degree in sports and rehabilitation therapy.